 To summarize, the main contributions of this paper are as follows:

 \begin{itemize}

 \item[$\bullet$] The modified buffered Voronoi cells with warning band (MBVC-WB) introduces a novel trajectory-based and velocity-dependent space partition technique.
-It can avoid potential collision between the consecutive sampling points, which may take place in the traditional point-based BVC in~\cite{Zhou2017} and the sampling-based methods in, e.g., ~\cite{Morgan2016,Zhu2019}. \item[$\bullet$] The condition of deadlocks for MPC-based MATG problems is formally analyzed and revealed as a force equilibrium.
+It can avoid potential collision between the consecutive sampling points, which may take place in the traditional point-based BVC in~\cite{Zhou2017} and the sampling-based methods in, e.g., ~\cite{Morgan2016,Zhu2019}.

+\item[$\bullet$] The condition of deadlocks for MPC-based MATG problems is formally analyzed and revealed as a force equilibrium.
 This is more general than an earlier result in \cite{Grover2020} for three robots.
 Based on this condition, a novel online detection scheme is provided to detect potential deadlocks early-on before they appear, i.e., not afterwards as in~\cite{Wang2017,Zhou2017}.
-Furthermore, in contrast to heuristic methods in~\cite{Wang2017,Pierson2020, Abdullhak2021}, the proposed deadlock resolution scheme has a strong theoretical guarantee that the inter-robot repulsive forces are adapted in a smooth way to falsify the deadlock condition, again before potential deadlocks appear.
+Furthermore, in contrast to heuristic methods in~\cite{Wang2017,Pierson2020, Abdullhak2021}, the proposed deadlock resolution scheme has a theoretical demonstration that the inter-robot repulsive forces are adapted in a smooth way to falsify the deadlock condition, again before potential deadlocks appear.
 It is formally proven that under the proposed resolution scheme, no stable deadlocks can exist under minor conditions on the target positions.

-\item[$\bullet$] The proposed complete algorithm not only ensures the property of being deadlock-free, but also guarantees that the optimization at each time step is recursively feasible.
-Such an assurance for feasibility is often overlooked and simply assumed in related work \cite{Augugliaro2012,Chen2015,Luis2019}, rather than guaranteed explicitly and formally.
+\item[$\bullet$] The proposed complete algorithm not only ensures the deadlock resolution, but also guarantees that the optimization at each replanning is recursively feasible.
+Such an assurance for feasibility is often overlooked and simply assumed in related works \cite{Augugliaro2012,Chen2015,Luis2019}, rather than guaranteed explicitly and formally.

 \item[$\bullet$] Effectiveness and performance of the proposed algorithm are validated extensively by numerical simulations against other state-of-the-art methods including iSCP~\cite{Chen2015}, DMPC~\cite{Luis2019} and BVC~\cite{Zhou2017}.
 Our method shows a significant increase in both success rate and feasibility, especially for large-scale crowed and high-speed scenarios.